 The Citizen’s Police Academy (CPA) is a program designed to acquaint individuals who are not sworn police officers with an overview of the criminal justice department and the activities of their local police department.
 The CPA offers the community a better understanding of how law enforcement and the public can work together to prevent crime.
 The goal of the academy is to provide a greater perspective, understanding, and awareness for the challenges and decisions that law enforcement officers face on a daily basis safeguarding our community.

-The CPA is a 7-week course, which introduces citizens to the police department and their practices.
+The CPA consists of a 7-week course which introduces citizens to the police department and their practices.
 You must be at least 21 years of age, have no prior felony convictions, and must live or work in the Leesburg area.
 The weekly class allows participants to get a hands on learning experience in policing, including patrol techniques, response to resistance, community engagement, crime scene processing, and more.

 The instructors are officers, supervisors, and commanders of the Leesburg Police Department who offer years of experience and training in their areas of expertise.
 These officers also bring real life street experiences and help residents and community leaders better understand how and why police officers do what they do.

 After completion, citizens are eligible to apply with the department’s Citizen’s on Patrol, a group of citizens who assist the department by patrolling the community, managing traffic during city wide events, and more.
 Academy graduates may also be eligible to join the Police and Community Roundtable, a group that regularly meets with the Chief to discuss policing in the community.
 Police and Community Roundtable.